cloudmesh-community/book/chapters/in/AmazonAuroraDB.md

 ##### Enhanced Monitoring

-Enabling enhanced monitoring allows to define the granularity / time frequency at which AWS will monitoring the database for different metrics like performance, active sessions, CPU utilization, storage used etc for reporting.
+Enabling enhanced monitoring allows to define the granularity and time frequency at which AWS will monitoring the database for different metrics like performance, active sessions, CPU utilization, storage used etc for reporting.

 #### Step 9: Configure Advance Settings - Log Exports and Maintenance

+:o: incomplete sentence

-(see @fig:aws-aurora-advconfig-5)
+(see @fig:aws-aurora-advconfig-5).

 ![AWS Aurora DB](images/auroradb-9.png){#fig:aws-aurora-advconfig-5}